-In November 2013, the Company initiated a strategic review of its steel pipe division given the potential growth opportunities that currently exists in the North American drilling fluids market.
-During Q1/14, management will be conducting a strategic review of its steel pipe divisions to determine viable strategic options that exists going forward.
+In November 2013, the Company initiated a strategic review of its steel pipe divisions as a result of the potential growth opportunities that existed in the North American drilling fluids market.
+During Q1/14, management began seeking viable strategic divestiture options and subsequently prepared information and documentation for prospective purchasers.